 Katharine is Senior Writer at Project Drawdown, the most comprehensive plan ever proposed to reverse global warming.
 During her tenure, Katharine has focused on bringing Drawdown to life and to the world and advancing the organization’s voice and message.
 She is also a juror for the 2018 Fulcrum Awards, Southface’s award recognizing organizations that demonstrate excellence in regenerative economy, responsible resource use, and social equity through a healthy built environment for all.
 Fulcrum Award winners will be announced at Greenprints 2018.

-International Women’s Day celebrates women and girls around the world, and we in turn celebrate their ability to shape our shared future on planet Earth.
+International Women’s Day celebrates women and girls around and our shared future on planet Earth.
 We honor the countless women who have come before – including Lois Gibbs, Wangari Maathai and Rachel Carson, to name a few – who have been instrumental in environmental change and community empowerment.
 Together, we remain inspired to work towards an ever-more equitable and sustainable society.